Philosophy & Religion Program

 • Students who choose to place an emphasis in philosophy learn the critical thinking and logical skills that are essential on standardized tests, such as the LSAT.

-Philosophy courses include introduction to: Logic, Critical Thinking, Ethics, Aesthetics, Contemporary Black Social Philosophy, Ancient Philosophy, Modern Philosophy, and many others.
+Philosophy courses include introduction to: Logic, Critical Thinking, Ethics, Aesthetics, Ancient Philosophy, Modern Philosophy, and many others.
 By applying the philosophic method to historical and contemporary matters, the courses form a comprehensive academic experience that is both challenging and interesting.

 Naturally most students are concerned with a very practical question: “What can I do with a degree in philosophy or religion?”
 The answer is “Anything you want.”